ijzaugg/Public/UnityProjects/CS310O-KartingMicrogame/README.md

 This microgame was made using Unity's racing tutorial as part of a design class.
 The emphasis here was on the design of the level, rather than any technical aspects.

-After completing some of the suggested tutorials, such as adding a hat to the race driver and changing up the car and materials on and around the track, I added a trick track that teleports the car between locations using trigger blocks laid across the track.
-A few looping animations also add some small decorations to the long racing experience.
+The goal of the assignment was to add some simple updates to materials used in the provided game.
+I used my own judgement to adjust the look and feel of the game.